m-niedzielski/digital-voltmeter/docs/system_architecture.md

 Samples the conditioned analogue signal and converts it to a digital value.

 ### Firmware Processing
-Performs scaling, filtering and calibration.
+Performs scaling, digital filtering and calibration of ADC readings.

 ### Output Interface
 Displays the measured voltage via serial output or display.